 Routine dental care, annual checkups, and cleanings are essential for your pet’s optimal health to:

 Dental health is one aspect of your pet’s health that you may not have spent much time thinking about, but should take seriously.
-Just like in humans, animal dental health issues can indicate a more serious health issue, or can potentially cause other health problems.
+Just like in humans, animal dental health issues can indicate a more serious health problem, or can potentially cause other health issues to develop.
 It’s important to have your pet’s teeth and gums checked annually in order to intervene early enough to address any concerns, keeping your pet’s mouth as healthy as possible.

-You should bring your pet to our vet clinic at least once a year for a dental checkup for optimal oral health.
+You should bring your pet to our Fort Collins vet clinic at least once a year for a dental checkup for optimal oral health.
 This ensures that your pet’s mouth stays healthy, and we are able to intervene early with any issues.
-If you notice any of the following issues, it’s important to have your pet’s mouth checked ASAP:
+If you notice any of the following issues, it’s important to have your pet’s mouth checked immediately:

 Keep in mind that your pet may be in pain, which can cause them to become irritable.
 Be careful when evaluating their mouth as, if they are in pain, they may instinctively bite.
 If you suspect that your dog or cat has a dental problem that is causing them discomfort and are concerned about evaluating this problem yourself, bring them into our veterinary clinic and one of our vet technicians can help determine the cause of their pain.

 Though cavities are not as common among pets as they are in people, they still have many of the same dental problems as humans:

 The most common dental problem for dogs and cats is periodontal disease, which causes infection and inflammation.
 Humans prevent periodontal disease by brushing and flossing every day, but most pet owners do not brush their pet’s teeth very often (if at all).
 By the time your pet is three years old, there is a good chance that there will be early signs of periodontal disease, which worsens over time without proper intervention.